Local Neighborhood Features for 3D Classification: Conclusion

 \section{Conclusion}

 In this paper, we demonstrate the use of local neighborhood features as additional local features for point cloud classification.
 We also introduce an inference strategy to benefit the overall results.
-We demonstrate the benefits of the features and inference strategy on the state-of-the-art PointNeXt method.
-We evaluate the PointNeXt model on three datasets, ModelNet40, ScanObjectNN, and 3DGrocery100.
+We present the benefits of neighborhood features and inference strategy on the state-of-the-art PointNeXt model using three datasets: ModelNet40, ScanObjectNN, and 3DGrocery100.
 The neighborhood features significantly improved the classification accuracy, particularly in the case of real-world datasets.
-For the PointNeXt model, the improvements of \textbf{0.5\%}, \textbf{1\%}, \textbf{4.8\%}, \textbf{3.4\%}, \textbf{1.6\%}, and \textbf{0.2\%} in the overall accuracy on the real-world ScanObjectNN (hardest variant), 3DGrocery100 dataset's subsets Apple10, Fruits, Vegetables, Packages, and synthetic dataset ModelNet40, respectively.
+Improvements of \textbf{0.5\%}, \textbf{1\%}, \textbf{4.8\%}, \textbf{3.4\%}, \textbf{1.6\%}, \textbf{2.8\%}, and \textbf{0.2\%} in the overall accuracy on the real-world ScanObjectNN (hardest variant), 3DGrocery100 dataset's subsets Apple10, Fruits, Vegetables, Packages, Full, and synthetic dataset ModelNet40, respectively on PointNeXt model are significant.
+Our ablation study provides a detailed analysis to help understand the trade-offs in using additional local neighborhood features.
+Our results and ablation study strongly encourage the use of these features in future models.